 2. Dismissing the package design process

 Industrial goods are often bulky, heavy, hazardous, sensitive to external elements or all of the above.
-Not only can a unique wooden container design help you achieve a superior finished product, it can help reduce overall costs based on:
+Not only can a unique wooden shipping crates design help you achieve a superior finished product, it can help reduce overall costs based on:

 - Special Safety Mechanisms: Hire a professional to help you determine how secure your packaging needs to be and the types of locking and closure mechanisms you will need.